 The ABS Patient Experience Survey is conducted annually and collects data on access and barriers to a range of health care services, including:

 - dental professionals

 - hospital admissions

-It includes data from people that accessed health services in the previous 12 months, as well as from those who did not, and enables analysis of health service information in relation to particular population groups.
+It includes data from people aged 15 years and over that accessed health services in the last 12 months, as well as from those who did not, and enables analysis of health service information in relation to particular population groups.
 Data are also collected on aspects of communication between patients and health professionals.

 Data on patient experience is of value to both users of health services and those aiming to improve the health system.
 High quality health care leads to better health outcomes, and barriers to accessing health services may impede the best possible outcome.
 The availability of GPs, impact of varying levels of service and the coordination of health care are all important factors in ensuring an accessible, high quality health care system for all Australians.

 At the national level, the results showed that in 2016-17:

 - Eight in ten people (83%) saw a GP in the last 12 months.